It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 Working for yourself is so different to working for a corporate organisation.

-You’re required to learn so many new things and aspects of business that are well away from your expertise.
+You’re required to learn many new things and aspects of business that are well outside your expertise.

 So, when starting a business, I recommend accepting that there will be challenges and new things that you need to learn.